sksullivan/Impossible-Worlds/README.md

 7. Unckeck the appropriate layer from the list of displayed layers (culling, I think?) on the right and left eye anchors in the OVRPlayerController.

 Finally, after making the surrogate camera pair's motion mirror the OVRPlayerController, a correct-depth result was achieved.
 This portal, however, results in the portal's contents being displayed at the wrong height in the visual field.
 It just looks wrong, somehow.
 Tomorrow I will attempt to correct this by making the aforementioned planes always tangent to the ray of the player's current looking direction.

+Day 3 Notes:

+Haven't tried the perpendicular render texture approach yet.
+Tried another method for world juxtaposition where normals are flipped (making certain surfaces visiable and invisible) based on player location.
+While this would work, in practice it's simply way to complicated to pull off for the complexity we're going for.
+Will try some more camera techniques.